Overview

 I divided the 60 minutes into three parts, and incorporated participants’ survey responses throughout.

 While the adjectives generation wouldn’t happen till the end, I showed participants early and often what we wanted to end up with.
-I showed examples from Slack and Dropbox to demonstrate what we mean by voice, and how it looks when it’s deployed consistently.
+I showed examples from Slack and Dropbox, assigning adjectives to their respective voices, and demonstrated how it looks when a voice is deployed consistently.

-I included a slide showing that our voice was a bit all over the place, with shades of excited, formal, down-to-earth, and cute.
+I included a slide showing that our voice was a bit all over the place, mixing language that was excited, formal, down-to-earth, and cute.

-I showed suggested revisions to some of our screens to get feedback on whether they were on the right track.
+I showed suggested revisions to some of our screens to get feedback on whether they were heading in the right direction.
+(They were.)

 Then it was time to generate.
 I had pre-populated Post-Its with adjectives describing the voices of brands the participants said they liked, and threw in a few obvious “no’s” for contrast.
 I gave them their own pads and pens as well as asked questions in order to get us more and more precise in our wording.
 We then voted “yes” or “maybe” and grouped similar words together.